nazarsosyak/adav-group/example.md

 Up to this point, each crisis has been examined in isolation through its own case file.
 We now take a step back and ask a broader question:

-> **Do different crises stress the market through the same underlying mechanisms, or through fundamentally different ones?**
+> **Do different crises stress the market through the same underlying mechanisms or through fundamentally different ones?**

-To answer this, we compress each crisis into a **latent market signature** using **Principal Component Analysis (PCA)** applied to the immune phenotype features introduced earlier.
+To answer this, we compress each crisis into a **latent market signature** using **Principal Component Analysis (PCA)** applied to the immune phenotype features introduced earlier (variance, health state, returns, etc.).

 Rather than focusing on individual assets, PCA extracts the **dominant collective mode** that explains how the market behaves *as a system* during